-U9 U10 U11 PRELIMINARY SKILLS P Floatation Front to back float or back to front float - 5 seconds each side.
-Tread water and/or sculling for minimum 1 minute.
+Table 2.2 U9 U10 U11 Flotation Front to back float or back to front float - 5 seconds each side.
+Tread water and/or any stroke sculling for a minimum 1 minute.
 Front to back float or back to front float - 5 seconds each side.
-Tread water and/or sculling for minimum 2 Submersion Submerge to retrieve object from bottom of water with hands (e.g. dive ring).
-Submerge to perform forward or backward roll/somersault underwater, recover to surface, retrieve object from bottom of water with hands (e.g. dive ring).
-Propulsion Survival stroke(s) breaststroke and/or sidestroke and/or back sculling for minimum 50 metres.
+Tread water and/or any stroke sculling for minimum 2 minutes.
+PRELIMINARY SKILLS Submersion Submerge to touch the bottom with hands.
+Submerge to perform forward or backward roll/somersault underwater, recover to surface, submerge to touch the bottom with hands.
+Propulsion Swim on front through water any stroke for 25 metres followed by survival stroke(s) breaststroke and/or sidestroke and/or back sculling for minimum 10 metres.
+Swim on front through water any stroke for 25 metres followed by survival stroke(s) breaststroke and/or sidestroke and/or back sculling for minimum 25 metres.
 Swim on front through water any stroke for 25 metres followed by survival stroke(s) breaststroke and/or sidestroke and/or back sculling for minimum 50 metres.
-Continuous skill sequence Swim on front through water using combination of breaststroke, sidestroke, freestyle for 50 metres, followed by tread water and/or sculling for minimum 1 minute, followed by submerge to retrieve object from bottom of water with hands (do not recover to stand in between each task).
-Swim on front through water using combination of breaststroke, sidestroke, freestyle for 50 metres, followed by tread water and/or sculling for minimum 2 minutes, followed by submerge to retrieve object from bottom of water with hands (do not recover to stand in between each task).
-COMPETITION EVALUATION Minimum 150- metres open water swim (competition course as per competition manual) Minimum 200- metres open water swim (competition course as per competition manual) SURF EDUCATION AWARDS Surf Aware 2 Surf Safe 1 Surf Safe 2
+COMPETITION EVA LUATION Minimum 150 metres open water swim (any recognized stroke) Competition course as per competition manual Minimum 200 metres open water swim (any recognized stroke) Competition course as per competition manual) SURF EDUCATION AWARDS Surf Aware 2 Surf Safe 1 Surf Safe 2